 Inspect the engine daily for cleanliness, oil or fuel leakage, and loose fasteners.

 AIR CLEANER

-The engine air cleaner is equipped with a replaceable, high-density, paper element.
+The engine air cleaner is equipped with a replaceable, pleated filter with a pre-cleaner that can be washed and reused.
 Refer to Figure 16 for air cleaner maintenance.